Southport 24 Hour Race: Southport National Junior 12hr Race

 The Southport National Junior 12 Hour Race is a endurance sailing race held by Southport Sailing Club, on the same lake as the 24 hour race.
-The event takes place often in June, three months before the adult event.
+The event takes place often on the last weekend of June, three months before the adult event.
 Despite the 24 hour race allowing junior participants, the 12 hour race allows junior and youth sailors up to the age of 20 the chance to compete against their peers in an endurance race with similar rules to the 24 hour race.
-In 2025 it was won by Budworth Sailing Club, followed by Toddbrook Sailing Club, with Winsford Flash Sailing Club coming third and winning first under 18 team.
+In 2025 it was won by Budworth Sailing Club, followed by Toddbrook Sailing Club, with Winsford Flash Sailing Club finishing third, and winning first under 18 team.